 Every night, millions of Americans hit the sack for a 7-8 hour opportunity to recharge the batteries.
 As we sleep, our bodies work hard to keep our hearts pumping blood, our lungs breathing, and our brains constantly functioning.
 This takes work on the part of the body, and in the morning, our body is looking for nutritious nourishment.
 Why then do so many of us replenish with sugary cereals?

 Sugary Cereal Nutrition

 A large percentage of popular cereals on our grocery store shelves contain massive amounts of simple sugars.
 Simple or added sugars (or simple carbohydrates) are digested quickly and are usually void of essential vitamins and minerals.
 The American Heart Association was one of the first to issue formal guidelines on sugar intake.

-Last year, the AHA recommended no more than 100 calories per day, or about 6 teaspoons of sugar for women and no more than 150 calories per day, or about 9 teaspoons a day for men.
+The AHA recommends no more than 100 calories per day, or about 6 teaspoons of sugar for women and no more than 150 calories per day, or about 9 teaspoons a day for men.
 They backed their recommendations with a scientific statement in the journal Circulation which stated, “…excessive consumption of sugars has been linked with several metabolic abnormalities and adverse health conditions, as well as shortfalls of essential nutrients.”
 The AHA did not go after any one type of sugar/syrup or manufacturer of sugar; its focus was instead on sugar consumption as a whole.
 There has been strong scientific data linking excess sugar above these limits and increased risk of heart disease and diabetes (Malik VS, et al “Sugar-sweetened beverages and risk of metabolic syndrome and type 2 diabetes” Diabetes Care 2010; 33(11): 2477-2483).

 So how many grams of sugar should you aim for?
 As little as possible, but try to stay within the American Heart Association guidelines.